RameenMughal/TryHackMeWriteups/Networking/Networking Services.md

 ### Method Breakdown

 So, from our enumeration stage, we know:
-- The SMB share location
+- The SMB share location -> `//MACHINE_IP/`
-- The name of an interesting SMB share
+- The name of an interesting SMB share  -> profiles

 ### SMBClient